MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-debug.md

 ### Test an application that you packaged by using Visual Studio

 Visual Studio signs your application by using a test certificate.
 You'll find that certificate in the output folder that the **Create App Packages** wizard generates.
 The certificate file has the *.cer* extension and you'll have to install that certificate into the **Trusted People** certificate store on the PC that you want to test your application on.
-See [Sideload your package](../package/packaging-uwp-apps.md#sideload-your-app-package).
+See [Package a desktop or UWP app in Visual Studio](../package/packaging-uwp-apps.md#generate-an-app-package).

 ### Test an application that you packaged using a different tool